karatelabs/karate/README.md

 ```

 ## Cucumber Options
-You normally don't need to - but if you want to run only a specific feature file from a JUnit test even if there are multiple `*.feature` files in the same folder (or sub-folders), you could use the [`@CucumberOptions`](https://cucumber.io/docs/reference/jvm#configuration) annotation.
+To run only a specific feature file from a JUnit test even if there are multiple `*.feature` files in the same folder (or sub-folders), use the [`@CucumberOptions`](https://cucumber.io/docs/reference/jvm#configuration) annotation.

 ```java
 package animals.cats;